mar7inb/datas-algo/README.md

 # datas-algo
-I will be taking some notes on important things on my Data Structures & Algorithims course and uploading them here.
-This will mostly be for tracking my progress.
+I will be taking some notes on my Data Structures & Algorithims course and uploading them here in order to track my progress.